stefanotorresi/facile-it.github.io/content/blog/eng/json-web-tokens.md

 - **Private claims**: custom claims created to share information between parties that agree with using them.

 ### Sign
-It is obtained from hashing headers and payload with a secret
+The third part of the string is the sign, obtained from hashing headers and payload with a secret using the algo described in headers.

 ``` javascript
 HMACSHA256(